kevincox/url.js/README.md

 [email me](mailto:kevincox@kevincox.ca) if you have any questions.

 ## Building
-The script will work as is, but exports a few variables.
-The build script optimizes and wraps it in a closure.
-Ensure that you wrap it in a closure if you are going to concatenate it with other scripts as it uses strict mode.

 You can use any compressor/optimizer with this script.
 It works with closure `ADVANCED_OPTIMIZATIONS`.
 You can run the `min.sh` script in the main directory